Semester in Salamanca, Spain

 - Two courses at UPSA

 Elective courses are offered at three institutions:

-- IES Abroad Center- Courses are taught by IES Abroad faculty and classmates are students from other U.S. institutions.
+- IES Abroad Center- IES Abroad faculty teach the courses and classmates are students from other U.S. institutions.

-- Universidad de Salamanca (USAL)- Courses are taught by university faculty and classmates are Spaniards and international students.
-There is a minimum enrollment of two courses at USAL.
+- Universidad de Salamanca (USAL)- USAL faculty teach the courses and classmates are Spaniards and international students.
+There is a minimum enrollment of two courses.

-- Universidad Pontificia de Salamanca (UPSA)- Courses are taught by university faculty and classmates are Spaniards and international students.
+- Universidad Pontificia de Salamanca (UPSA)- UPSA faculty teach the courses and classmates are Spaniards and international students.

 Students are encouraged to use the following resources to research available courses on the Salamanca program and to determine if these courses will meet their academic requirements at KU.

 Please see below for the tentative IES Abroad course list and the approved equivalents from the KU Department of Spanish and Portuguese.
 Click on the course title to access the syllabus, if one is available.
 Students are free to get any course approved in a different manner if they so choose.
 Please note that this list is subject to change.